Can we fix climate change?

 To start with, the way we have built our modern industrial society, is inherently destructive to our planet.
 From the food we eat and the gadgets we use, to the streets we walk on and move around in, everything we do to make our lives more comfortable is breaking down our biosphere.

 However, while most of us know about the impact of the consumption of food, ground and aerial transportation, as well energy in general, the major polluters are barely ever spoken of.
 The construction industry by far the most polluting and may be seen as a bottleneck of mitigating climate change on other industries.
-As an example, the emissions produced when making a new car is equivalent to building just two metres of road.
+As an example, the emissions produced when making a new car is equivalent to building just two meters of road.
 Thus, it would be nice to switch to electric cars but they won't solve anything if we keep building roads the same way as we do now.
 However, fixing one part of the industrial system won't make a sufficient difference and most of them are not straight forward, as just because a solution exists, doesn't mean we are willing or able to implement it.

 Emissions vs poverty